 - Through providing evidence of proficiency that is certified by the Second Language Teaching and Research Center at the University of Utah

 Overall at least 15 credit hours (five courses) must come from approved LAS content courses.
 To qualify for the MA, courses must be taken at the 6000-level or higher.
 6000-level courses may include advanced undergraduate courses in which students complete appropriate additional assignments and readings for graduate credit.

 Students must complete an MA essay and have it approved by their supervisory committee.
 An MA essay is a substantial research paper on an issue or topic related to Latin America.
-Typically, students will register for 6 thesis credits during their second year in the MA program in order to complete their essay.
+Typically, students will register for 6 project research credits during their second year in the MA program in order to complete their essay.
 These credits count toward the overall credit requirement.
-The course is LAS 6975, which the student will set up with the program advisor.
-We encourage students to do the MA essay, although a thesis option is also available upon request.
+The course is LAS 6971, which the student will set up with the program advisor.
+We encourage students to complete the MA project, although a thesis option is also available upon request.